Warren & Migliaccio, L.L.P.

 Summary

 Facing a credit card lawsuit can feel overwhelming, but understanding the process helps you stay in control.
 Responding to a summons prevents a default judgment.
 Verifying the debt and gathering documents strengthens your defense.
-Exploring settlement options—such as negotiating with creditors or working with a credit counselor—can lead to a manageable resolution.
+Reviewing settlement options—such as negotiating with creditors or working with a credit counselor—can lead to a manageable resolution.

 If you’re unsure what to do next, speaking with an attorney can help.
-At Warren & Migliaccio, we guide Texas residents through credit card lawsuits, protect their rights, and explore the best paths to financial recovery.
+At Warren & Migliaccio, we guide Texas residents through credit card lawsuits, protect their rights, and discuss the best paths to financial recovery.
 Call us at (888) 584-9614 or contact us online to discuss your case and see how we can assist you.

 Get Help Now!